Brown University's Ph.D. Program in Anthropology offers:

-The application consists of the online application, a personal statement, a copy of academic transcripts, three letters of recommendation, official scores from the GRE General Test, and writing samples in the applicant’s area of intended specialization.
-Applicants are encouraged to use their personal statements to articulate why Brown’s anthropology department would be an ideal intellectual home in which to pursue their research interests.
+The application consists of the online application, a personal statement of two single-spaced pages, a copy of academic transcripts, three letters of recommendation, official scores from the GRE General Test, and writing samples in the applicant’s area of intended specialization.
+Applicants are encouraged to use their personal statements to convey their intellectual trajectory, describe their scholarly/research interests, and articulate why Brown’s anthropology department would be an ideal intellectual home in which to pursue their research interests.
 In addition, all international applicants whose native language is not English must submit official scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) exams.
 The Department of Anthropology welcomes applications from international applicants; further information is available specifically for international applicants on the Graduate School’s website.

-Brown’s graduate program is primarily PhD granting, with no students admitted initially as terminal Master’s degree candidates.
-In recent years, the department has received roughly 130 applications for graduate study.
-Our admissions process is highly selective, and the department makes admissions decisions collectively, giving preference to students who not only have excellent academic credentials and strong evidence of the capacity to conduct innovative, rigorous independent research, but whose interests align with the department’s overall areas of strength.
-We have typically made offers of admission to roughly 8 students per year, all of whom receive full five-year funding packages, which include tuition remission as well as an annual stipend.
+Brown’s graduate program is primarily Ph.D. granting, with no students admitted initially as terminal Master’s degree candidates.
+Students are admitted on the basis of their excellent academic credentials; strong evidence of the capacity to conduct innovative, rigorous independent research; and interests that align with the department’s overall areas of strength.
+If you wish to work with a particular faculty member, you should make that clear in your personal statement; however, the department makes admissions decisions collectively.
+Our admissions process is highly selective.
+Each year, the department receives well over 100 applications for graduate study.
+We have typically made offers of admission to roughly 10-12 students per year, all of whom receive full five-year funding packages, which include tuition remission as well as an annual stipend.

-The graduate program advisor is Jessaca Leinaweaver.
+The graduate program advisor is Patricia Rubertone.
 Contact and further information for her and for all other departmental faculty is available on the Core Faculty website.

 If you have a special interest in the program and are visiting the Providence area, you may contact relevant faculty members well in advance to request appointments.
 Faculty availability for such meetings will depend on their schedules and commitments.
 Additionally, feel free to contact faculty members by email.
 Most faculty will be happy to respond by email to inquiries from serious candidates regarding the program and individual research interests.